 If you have any SEND queries that need dealing with by the Local Authority, these should be directed to The Additional Needs Team.

 The Lincolnshire Information, Advice and Support Service (LIAISE) acts as an independent organisation offering support and advice to parents/carers who have a query or concern about their child’s needs.

 How will my child be supported during times of transition?

 Communication forms a vital part of the transition process.
 You are invited to visit our Academy prior to applying for a place through attending open days and an individual guided tour.

 We have close links with our feeder schools; meetings are planned and information shared.
 Suitable support, which may include additional visits, induction sessions and liaising with other specialist services and relevant adults, can be discussed at these meetings.

-For a pupil with a Statement of Special Educational Needs or EHC, the SENDCo will attend the Annual Review meeting to support the transition process.
+For a pupil with an EHC, the SENDCo will attend the Annual Review meeting to support the transition process.

 Further transition opportunities occur as pupil’s progress through the Academy.
 Opportunities for careers advice and Post-16 provision are also provided.

 Where pupils move on to another placement, their records and personal data will be passed on in order to make the transition as smooth as possible.

 We aim to ensure that each environment is accessible to all pupils, including those with SEND.
 Some reasonable adjustments may be as follows: